The Thomas Pages homepage

 so as to help prevent the abuse of power by the state.

-However, this does not mean that democracy as we know it is therefore the 'right' form of government and all dictatorships are evil.
+this does not mean that democracy as we know it is therefore the 'right' form of government and all dictatorships are evil.

-In 1846, American evanglist-theologian Charles Finney wrote significantly that no form of civil government is universally obligatory, and "that form of government is obligatory that is best suited to meet the necessities of the people."
+In 1846, American evangelist-theologian Charles Finney wrote significantly that no form of civil government is universally obligatory, but "that form of government is obligatory that is best suited to meet the necessities of the people."
 In other words, it is "ridiculous" (as Finney puts it) to set up any form of government as having a claim to divine right.
 That form of government which is best suited to the moral state of a given society is the best form of government for that society, no matter whether that be a dictatorship, a democracy, or anything in between.

 CG Finney,